-Harbor Cogeneration Company ("Harbor Cogen"), an indirect wholly-owned Subsidiary of BHG, is an EWG and a California general partnership that owns a 98 MW generating facility in Los Angeles County, California.
-12 iii.
-Black Hills Ontario, LLC b.
-Colorado EWGs i.
-Black Hills Colorado, LLC
+Harbor Cogeneration Company ("Harbor Cogen"), an indirect wholly owned Subsidiary of BHG, is an EWG and a California general partnership that owns a 98 MW generating facility in Los Angeles County, California.

+iii.
+Black Hills Ontario, LLC

 Black Hills Ontario, LLC, a Subsidiary of BHG, is a Delaware limited liability company with operations in Ontario, California.
 BHG holds direct and indirect membership interests in the company totaling 50% and manages the company.
 The company owns and operates a natural gas-fired cogeneration facility that is a QF in Ontario, California.
-13